Mission & History

 The department seeks to preserve knowledge in scripts, production notebooks, designs, photographs, recordings, reviews, critical commentaries, and through publications and scholarly presentations.
 While all these are important, we believe that because theatre is a living event which always takes place in the present, the primary repository for the fruits of our research is in the experience and practice of our faculty and students as seen in their future works; secondarily it is in the memory and response of our audiences.

 We aspire to be first among centers, which develop both theatre works and theatre artists.
-We seek to be a source of well-trained artists who are in demand in the contemporary theatre and, more important, who can be expected to make substantial contributions to the art of the theatre.
+We seek to be a source of well-trained artists who are in demand in the contemporary theatre and, more importantly, who can be expected to make substantial contributions to the art of the theatre.
 We seek to develop the artistic leaders of the future.

 Iowa’s Department of Theatre Arts is (we believe) the third oldest in the country, and its history mirrors the development of dramatic art in America.
 Founded as a Department of Speech, it expanded to include theatre, radio, film, television, communication studies, and speech and hearing disorders.
 Always committed to new, socially conscious work, its faculty pioneered the community theatre movement, the living newspaper, and the transfer of plays from university theatres to Broadway.